ssu-humane/news-images-acl24/README.md

 We present CFT-CLIP, a contrastive learning framework based on counterfactual text.
 In addition, we implemented this task of assessing thumbnail representativeness in a zero-shot setting no labeled data is available for training, we employ a thresholding classifier based on embedding similarity.

 <p align="center"><img src="https://github.com/ssu-humane/fake-news-thumbnail_2/assets/76805677/634d2896-9b8d-428c-8c96-8f5c69a7afbd" width="600" height="400"></p>
+This figure illustrates of the proposed method.
+Given a pair of a news thumbnail image and an article text, the method generates counterfactual news text for being used as negative samples for contrastive learning.
 CFT-CLIP is the CLIP-like vision-language transformer encoder to represent the semantics of news thumbnails and news text and it aims to improve the vision and language bi-encoder by contrastive updates involving the counterfactual text generated from an input text.
-This figure illustrates of the proposed method.
-Given a pair of a news thumbnail image and an article, the method generates counterfactual news text for being used as negative samples for contrastive learning.

 ## Datasets